 Grays Peak Trail is a 13.2 mile heavily trafficked out and back trail located near Idaho Springs, CO that features a river and is rated as difficult.
-The trail is primarily used for hiking and cross country skiing and is accessible from July until September.
+The trail offers a number of activity options and is accessible from July until September.
 Dogs are also able to use this trail.

 cross country skiing